Shgunter/Azure-Migration-Starter-Kit/README.md

      * On the top-right, click on the engine (Configure team settings).
      * Validate that Epics, Features and Stories are selected.
 If any are missing, select them, then click Save and Close.

-Now change to view the Epics then you have all set, containing all Epics, User Stories and Tasks. backlog-setting-2